| |

 |

-Comparison between the Aladdin
+Comparison between the early Aladdin

 model 5 font (left) and the late model 5 font (right).